omarbelkady/LinuxTerminalBash/README.md

 ```bash
 root@omarbelkady:~$ http-server ./NAMEOFDIR -p PORTNUM
 ```
-### STEP 2A: Long List of all the processes running on your local machine
+### STEP 2A: Long List of all the processes running on your local machine(List open files: lsof)
 ```bash
 root@omarbelkady:~$ lsof -i -ll
 ```